django0212/SimplyVocab/README.md

-# min-dic: A minimalist English dictionary
+# min-dic: A minimalistic English dictionary

 Go to https://min-dic.herokuapp.com to see it in action.